-Jan Drugowitsch, PhD
+Jan Drugowitsch, Ph.D.

-Current research focuses on decisions based on perceptual evidence.
+Our current research focuses on decisions based on evidence we directly observe, rather than memorized knowledge.
 We have previously shown that, in this context, decision-makers are able to trade off the time they contemplate such decisions with their accuracy in a close-to-optimal manner.
-This was demonstrated in rather restricted situations, and the current aim is to extend theories and collect behavioral evidence that pushes the boundary towards the realism of every-day decisions.
 We are further asking how decision strategies change once these decisions are between options of different intrinsic values, and what might be the computations involved to make up one’s mind about these values.
+In the close future, we plan on extending our investigations not only to decisions that require taking into account the more complex structure of every-day visual scenes, but also to address behavior of higher dimensions, such as spatial navigation under uncertainty.

 Neuron